 "I thank you, O Father, Lord of heaven and earth, because you have hid these things from the wise and prudent, and have revealed them to babes.
 Even so, Father: for so it seemed good in your sight.
 All things are delivered to me of my Father: And no man knows the Son, but the Father; neither knows any man the Father, save the Son, and he to whomsoever the Son will reveal him" (Matt.11:25-27 KJV).
 See also Mk.11:25-26; 4:10-12; Jn.17:25-26; Eph.6:19.

-The scriptures above are a few of the many that reveal that the Father is in heaven.
+The scriptures above are a few of the many, which reveal that the Father is in heaven.
 A small amount of Bible study will reveal that the Father will not come to the earth to reside until the final phase of his plan for humanity.
-See our study concerning the Festival of the Eighth Day for details about the coming of the Father to earth.

 WHAT IS THE FATHER LIKE?